scvae/scvae/README.md

 	$ scvae train PBMC.tsv.gz --format matrix_fbe

-Using the Loom format, included cell types and batch indices can also be imported without further configuration.
+Using the Loom format, included cell types and batch indices can also be imported without further configuration by using the column attributes "ClusterName" and "BatchID", respectively.
 Cell types for other formats can be imported in TSV format by instead providing a [JSON][] file with a `values` field with the filename for the read counts, a `labels` field with the filename the cell types, and `format` field with the format.

 [JSON]: https://en.wikipedia.org/wiki/JSON